First Experimental Constraint on the Scalar Current in the $D^{0(+)}\to \bar K\ell^+\nu_{\ell}$ Transition

 In summary, by analyzing 20.3 fb$^{-1}$ of $e^+e^-$ collision data taken at $\sqrt{s}=3.773$ GeV by BESIII, we report the first measurement of the forward-backward asymmetries as well as the precise measurements of the partial decay rates of $\klnu$.
 A simultaneous fit to these kinematic variables gives the first experimental constraint on the scalar current contribution in the $\klnu$ transition ($\ell=e,\mu$).
-The complex Wilson coefficient ${\rm Re}(c_S^{\mu})=0.007\pm0.008_{\rm stat}\pm0.006_{\rm syst}$ and ${\rm Im}(c_S^{\mu})=\pm(0.070\pm0.013_{\rm stat}\pm0.010_{\rm syst})$, which deviates from the SM by 1.9$\sigma$.
-This result provides a crucial constraint on the scalar current contribution in the SL charmed meson decays, further provides new insights into the anomalies observed in the beauty sector~\cite{BaBar:2012obs,LHCb:2015gmp,Belle:2015qfa,LHCb:2013ghj,Belle:2016fev,CMS:2017rzx,ATLAS:2018gqc}, and facilitates the search for new scalar bosons beyond the Standard Model under various new-physics scenarios.
-Besides, the improved measurements of the BFs and test of LFU in $\klnu$ decays, the hadronic transition FFs $f_{+}(0)$ as well as the CKM matrix element $|V_{cs}|$, which are in the highest precision to date, are also presented.
+The complex Wilson coefficient is determined to be ${\rm Re}(c_S^{\mu})=0.017\pm0.008_{\rm stat}\pm0.006_{\rm syst}$ and ${\rm Im}(c_S^{\mu})=\pm(0.077\pm0.011_{\rm stat}\pm0.009_{\rm syst})$, which deviates from the SM by 2.3$\sigma$.
+This result provides an important constraint on the scalar current contribution in the SL charmed meson decays, further provides new insights into the anomalies observed in the beauty sector~\cite{BaBar:2012obs,Belle:2015qfa,LHCb:2023zxo,LHCb:2023uiv,LHCb:2024jll,LHCb:2013ghj,Belle:2016fev,CMS:2017rzx,ATLAS:2018gqc,LHCb:2024onj}, and facilitates the search for new scalar bosons beyond the Standard Model under various new-physics scenarios.
+Besides, the improved measurements of the BFs and tests of LFU in $\klnu$ decays, the hadronic transition FFs $f_{+}(0)$ as well as the CKM matrix element $|V_{cs}|$, which are in the highest precision to date, are also presented.

 The BESIII Collaboration thanks the staff of BEPCII (https://cstr.cn/31109.02.BEPC) and the IHEP computing center for their strong support.
 This work is supported in part by National Key R\&D Program of China under Contracts Nos.
 2023YFA1606000, 2023YFA1606704; National Natural Science Foundation of China (NSFC) under Contracts Nos.
 11635010, 11935015, 11935016, 11935018, 12025502, 12035009, 12035013, 12061131003, 12192260, 12192261, 12192262, 12192263, 12192264, 12192265, 12221005, 12225509, 12235017, 12342502, 12361141819; the Chinese Academy of Sciences (CAS) Large-Scale Scientific Facility Program; the Strategic Priority Research Program of Chinese Academy of Sciences under Contract No. XDA0480600; CAS under Contract No. YSBR-101; 100 Talents Program of CAS; The Institute of Nuclear and Particle Physics (INPAC) and Shanghai Key Laboratory for Particle Physics and Cosmology; ERC under Contract No. 758462; German Research Foundation DFG under Contract No. FOR5327; Istituto Nazionale di Fisica Nucleare, Italy; Knut and Alice Wallenberg Foundation under Contracts Nos.
 2021.0174, 2021.0299, 2023.0315; Ministry of Development of Turkey under Contract No. DPT2006K-120470; National Research Foundation of Korea under Contract No. NRF-2022R1A2C1092335; National Science and Technology fund of Mongolia; Polish National Science Centre under Contract No. 2024/53/B/ST2/00975; STFC (United Kingdom); Swedish Research Council under Contract No. 2019.04595; U. S. Department of Energy under Contract No. DE-FG02-05ER41374.